stfc/PSyclone/doc/user_guide/getting_going.rst

                            Use 'all' to apply limit to both input and output Fortran.
 Use 'output' to apply line-length limit to output Fortran only.
      --profile {invokes,routines,kernels}, -p {invokes,routines,kernels}
-                           add profiling hooks for 'kernels', 'invokes' or 'routines'.
+                           add profiling hooks for 'kernels', 'invokes' or 'routines' --backend {enable-validation,disable-validation}
-     --backend {enable-validation,disable-validation}
                            options to control the PSyIR backend used for code generation.
                            Use 'disable-validation' to disable the validation checks that are performed by default.
      -o OUTPUT_FILE        (code-transformation mode) output file
-     -api DSL, -psykal-dsl DSL
+     -api DSL, --psykal-dsl DSL
-                           whether to use particular PSyKAl DSL API from ['lfric', 'gocean'].
+                           whether to use a PSyKAl DSL (one of ['lfric', 'gocean']) -oalg OUTPUT_ALGORITHM_FILE
-     -oalg OUTPUT_ALGORITHM_FILE
                            (psykal mode) filename of transformed algorithm code -opsy OUTPUT_PSY_FILE
                            (psykal mode) filename of generated PSy-layer code -okern OUTPUT_KERNEL_PATH
-                           (psykal mode) directory in which to put transformed kernels, default is the current working directory.
+                           (psykal mode) directory in which to put transformed kernels, default is the current working directory
      -d DIRECTORY, --directory DIRECTORY
                            (psykal mode) path to a root directory structure containing kernel source code.
 Multiple roots can be specified by using multiple -d